How to Wrap a Porch Post with Wood

 Essential Tools:

-Saw: A miter saw is ideal for precise angles, but a circular saw or even a hand saw can work with care.
+• Saw: A miter saw is ideal for precise angles, but a circular saw or hand saw works with care.

 Recommended Materials:

-Wood Filler (optional): To fill any screw holes or small gaps.
+• Wood Filler (optional): To fill screw holes for a clean finish.

 Wood Selection Tips: